 In colder countries such as the UK and Canada where sunlight is limited, Vitamin D is added as a substitute in certain food groups such as milk, orange juice and cheese.
 It is also found naturally in oily fish such as salmon, trout, mackerel, tuna, and eel.

 Many people are diagnosed with having low levels of Vitamin D and getting more sun isn’t always applicable.
-In these patients, supplements are often prescribed to give your body a boost or to maintain the adequate levels.
+In these patients, supplements are often prescribed to give your body a boost or to maintain adequate levels.